Counselling, Psychotherapy, Psychoanalysis near St Paul's, Cannon Street, Bank and Mansion House in the City of London

 For some of us, the source of suffering may reflect a purely personal or relationship difficulty.
 For others it may also relate to a wider unease over our place and reference points in a world changing ever faster culturally and politically.
 But how to effect personal change still eludes us.

 The space of a session is one in which it is possible for a therapist or analyst to listen very carefully to what is being said, to elicit and begin to hear something of the many threads of our lives, traces of speech and experiences of suffering that have affected each singular person, in mind and body.
-As such, our experience and orientation teaches us that symptoms will not go away until we have heard what they want to say and grasped something about their function and cause in a person's life.
+As such, our experience and orientation teaches us that symptoms will not go away until we have heard what they want to say and grasped something about their function and complex cause in a person's life.

 As such, the treatment of counselling, psychotherapy or psychoanalysis at PSY-Practice City - offered in confidence and at one's own pace - begins in a very small way, with an invitation for each person to start a process of speaking about what is difficult in life.
 It offers an occasion to articulate things that it may not have felt possible to say to anyone else before.